-1.2 Authority for survey work
+1.2 Authority for survey work:-

-No work is undertaken unless the Provincial Surveyor General (PSG) and/or the District Senior Superintendent of Surveys have authorized it.
-If the persons authorized to point out the requirements in the field make requests for work outside the term of the official instructions, Provincial Surveyor General must be consulted.
-In minor instances when work is urgent and traveling back is involved, covering authority in the form of a letter from the person authorized to point out requirements in the field will be accepted, but this information should be supplied to the PSG immediately thereafter.
-In special survey projects, those requests should be sent to Surveyor General.
+No work is undertaken unless the Provincial DSG and/or the District Superintendent have authorized it.
+If the persons authorized to point out the requirements in the field make requests for work outside the term of the official instructions, Provincial DSG must be consulted.
+In minor instances when work is urgent and traveling back is involved, covering authority in the form of a letter from the person authorized to point out requirements in the field will be accepted, but this information should be supplied to the Provincial DSG immediately thereafter.
+In special survey projects, those requests should be sent to Surveyor General